 In our next analyses, we will look at the influence of project length and remote and part-time options, among other things.
 In addition, we will examine which IT roles are awarded the fastest.
 In our next and last analysis in this series, we would like to present an example of a tender that contains all the important factors for finding suitable digital experts and IT service providers quickly.
 In addition, we will take a closer look at the distribution of award times and explain what can be deduced from this for one's own company.

 Are you looking for IT service providers or solo digital experts for a project in your company?
-On Lyncronize we support you with our skill-based matching to find IT experts and teams that fit your project exactly.
-Learn more at https://lyncronize.com/fuer-auftraggeber/.
+At Lyncronize, we help you find IT experts and teams that fit your project with our skill-based matching.
+Learn more at https://lyncronize.com/fuer-auftraggeber/ .